-A fixed period of, say, two or three weeks will create a sense of urgency and allow you to send a follow-up email to those who have not responded reminding them of the closing date.
+A fixed period of say two or three weeks will create a sense of urgency and allow you to send a follow-up email to those who have not responded reminding them of the closing date.
 It will also create a cut-off date when you can start to analyse and use the data.

-Send the survey

-8

-9

-10

-The goal is to have as many fully completed surveys as possible.
+Send the survey The goal is to have as many fully completed surveys as possible.
 How you send the survey will have a significant impact on the proportion of clients who open the email and subsequently answer the questions.
 If you are using Survey Monkey (or similar), we recommend sending the link in a personalised email.
-To make the process more efficient, you should produce carefully written standard text but add a personalised introduction.
-If possible, we recommend against bulk-sending nonintroduction.
-If possible, we recommend against bulk-sending nonpersonalised emails.
+To make the process more efficient you should produce carefully written standard text, to which you then add a personalised introduction.
+If possible, we recommend against sending, non-personalised bulk emails.
 The standard text should explain:

-- Why you are asking clients to complete the survey (e.g. you're building a new website, or you're testing some new ideas for services which you may offer) - How it will benefit both your business and the service they receive - How you will use the data - Approximately how long it will take to complete the survey - The date by which you would ideally like them to have completed the survey.
-It should conclude with a heartfelt message of thanks for taking the time to complete the survey.
+- Why you are asking clients to complete the survey (e.g. you're building a new website, or you're testing some new ideas for services which you may offer) - How it will benefit both your business and the service they receive - How you will use the data - Approximately how long it will take to complete the survey - The date by which you would ideally like them to have completed the survey It should conclude with a heartfelt message of thanks for taking the time to complete the survey.

+Send a reminder

+9

+10

-Send a reminder Not everyone will respond to the first email you send.
+Not everyone will respond to the first email you send.

-So, a polite nudge a few days before the survey closes, to those who have yet to complete it, will increase the proportion of clients who respond.
+Therefore, a polite nudge a few days before the survey closes, to those who have yet to complete it, will increase the proportion of clients who respond.